 University Housing.
-Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing, may be subject to a \$300 fine, deferred housing suspension and additional sanctions, including a room change without a refund.
-Upon a second offense, an individual may be suspended from university housing.
+Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing may be subject to a \$150 fine, and additional sanctions, including education and a room change without a refund.
+Upon a second offense, an individual may be subject to a \$300 fine, and additional sanctions such as education and a room change without a refund.
+Upon a third offense, a student may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.